Models

 XRV ResNet Autoencoder

-class torchxrayvision.autoencoders.ResNetAE(weights=SPECIFY)
+class xrv.autoencoders.ResNetAE(weights=SPECIFY)

-z = ae.encode(image)
+z = ae.encode(image) # encode to latent space

-image2 = ae.decode(z)
+image2 = ae.decode(z) # reconstruct

 CheXpert Pathology Classifier

-class torchxrayvision.baseline_models.chexpert.DenseNet(weights_zip='', num_models=30)
+class xrv.baseline_models.chexpert.DenseNet(weights_zip='', num_models=30)

-CheXpert: A Large Chest Radiograph Dataset with Uncertainty Labels and Expert Comparison.
-Irvin, J., et al (2019).
-AAAI Conference on Artificial Intelligence. http://arxiv.org/abs/1901.07031
+Irvin J, Rajpurkar P, Ko M, et al. CheXpert: A Large Chest Radiograph Dataset with Uncertainty Labels and Expert Comparison.
+AAAI Conference on Artificial Intelligence, 2019. https://arxiv.org/abs/1901.07031

 targets: List[str] = ['Atelectasis', 'Cardiomegaly', 'Consolidation', 'Edema', 'Effusion']